NTU-Mecatron/EduBoat-Workshop/docs/README.md

 We value open-source contribution, but also recognize the efforts and resources invested in this platform.
 Help us ensure responsible reuse and attribution.

+## Citation
+If you use this repository in your research or educational material, please cite it using the [`CITATION.cff`](../citation.cff) file provided.
+GitHub automatically extracts citation metadata, which can also be accessed using the “**Cite this repository**” button on the GitHub page.